-The difficulty in buying a replacement leather belt is to determine if the prices, which can range between $5.00 to $300.00, is directly correlated to the quality of the leather.
+The difficulty in buying a replacement leather belt, or generally a leather belt for that matter, is to determine if the prices, which can range between $5.00 to $300.00, is directly correlated to the quality of the leather.

 What is leather?

 Often in the world of fashion, the strength of a brand determines the perception of its goods.
 I.e. this is branded, hence its leather belts must necessarily be made of leather.
 Correct?

 What if I showed you this:

 It is no wonder that consumers aren’t willing to pay $20.00, let alone $100.00 or more, for a supposed leather replacement strap outside.
 They are also unwilling to pay the original branded price tag too, suspecting that the “leather” belt might end up peeling again.

 Leather is simply preserved animal skin and we actually know how skin deteriorates, or rather not deteriorate because we have them on our own bodies.
 If skin were to peel and crack as the above photos, humans i.e. you, are in serious trouble.

 From another perspective, leather bags that boast prices in excess of $20,000.00 would have absolutely no basis whatsoever if leather deteriorated so easily and as above.

 Also, soldiers would have to change their “leather” boots daily just by walking through vines and undergrowth as they inflict deep injuries into the sturdiest of real leather.

 Armed with the fun facts above, I recommend Aquila, our very own home grown men’s fashion store.